CMUAbstract/releases/README.md

-# Projects by Abstract group at Carnegie Mellon University
+# Software+Hardware Releases by Abstract Group at Carnegie Mellon University

 This wiki-like bootstrap repository contains the getting-started information for developers who would like to make use of the software and hardware tools we